Enabling secrets encryption

 1. Stop EmailEngine

-2. Run EmailEngine encryption migration tool to encrypt existing secrets
+2. Run the EmailEngine encryption migration tool to encrypt existing secrets

 3. Start EmailEngine with encryption options